mmastrac/rust-ctor/README.md

 ## Support

-This library works and [has been tested](https://travis-ci.org/mmastrac/rust-ctor) for Linux, OSX and Windows, with both `+crt-static` and `-crt-static`.
-This library will also work as expected in both `bin` and `cdylib` outputs,
-ie: the `ctor` and `dtor` will run at executable or library startup/shutdown respectively.
+This library works and [is regularly tested](https://travis-ci.org/mmastrac/rust-ctor) on Linux, OSX and Windows, with both `+crt-static` and `-crt-static`.
+Other platforms are supported but not tested as part of the automatic builds.
+This library will also work as expected in both `bin` and `cdylib` outputs, ie: the `ctor` and `dtor` will run at executable or library startup/shutdown respectively.

-`musl` is supported, but as `proc_macro` does not work on that target ([due to the lack of dynamic linking](https://github.com/rust-lang/rust/issues/40174)), you'll need to use `cross` or another cross-compilation solution.

 ## Warnings